Benefits

 NAFLD/MASLD adjunct — strongest evidence base

-Liver fibrosis improvement — preliminary
+Liver steatosis and fibrosis — preliminary

-Ulcerative colitis — popular claim, NOT validated
+Ulcerative colitis — popular claim, not validated

 Cognitive function — choline pathway